AnneFischer/cocoon-project/README.md

 ## Step 3 (optional): Re-run hyperoptimization

-You can re-run hyperoptimization for all models.
-Hyperoptimization is based on Bayesian Optimization using the Optuna package.
+You can re-run hyperoptimization for all model types.
+Hyperoptimization is based on Bayesian Optimization using the Optuna package and is done using nested hyperoptimization.
 Hyperparameter spaces are defined in the following classes which are declared in the `optimization.py` file:

 - `ObjectiveLSTMFeatureCombinedModel` (EHG data + static data)
 - `ObjectiveTcnFeatureCombinedModelWithCopies` (EHG data + static data treated as time series)